dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 ## Conclusion

 Chrome Dev Summit, 2017 was a success.
 It was an amazing gathering of developers from all over the world.
-The talks were fantastic, the booth demos were intrigueing and I can boldly say that the Chrome team did a great job in putting this conference together.
+The talks were fantastic, the booth demos were intriguing and I can boldly say that the Chrome team did a great job in putting this conference together.
 Huge thanks to *[Kosamari](https://twitter.com/kosamari)* and *[Monica](https://twitter.com/notwaldorf)*, amazing MC's, for entertaining developers throughout the event.
 If you missed the first day of the summit, [here is a recap](https://auth0.com/blog/chromedevsummit-summary-day-one/).

 Were you around for the summit?
 Did you attend sessions for both days?
 Let me know about your experiences in the comment section. 😃